Breast-conserving Surgery (Lumpectomy)

 • If axillary lymph nodes are also removed, other side effects such as lymphedema may occur.

 As with all surgical operations, bleeding and infection at the surgery site are also possible.

 During the BCS, the surgeon will try to take out all the cancer, plus some surrounding normal tissue.

 Having positive margins implies that some cancer cells may still be in the breast after surgery, so the surgeon may require going back and removing more tissue.
 This operation is called a re-excision.
-If cancer cells are still found at the edges of the removed tissue after the second surgery, a mastectomy may be needed.
+If cancer cells are still found at the edges of the removed tissue after the second surgical procedure, a mastectomy may be required.

 Breast reconstruction surgery after breast-conserving surgery